Bankruptcy / Ohio / Cost

 Miscellaneous Costs

-You may have to pay for transportation to the meeting of creditors at the courthouse.
+You may have to pay for transportation to the meeting of creditors at the courthouse, but most 341 meetings of creditors are still online even after COVID.
 You may also have to pay for a credit report for your attorney (although they may be able to help you with the credit report).

 You can estimate the cost of transportation to one of the bankruptcy courts below: